lieberlois/k3d-dapr-example/README.md

 ### Observabilty

 Since Dapr allows developers to observe each and every event, service invocation, etc. [Zipkin](http://localhost:8080/zipkin) or [Jaeger](http://localhost:8080/jaeger) can be used to follow traces within the cluster.
 Use the file ```dapr-tracing.yaml``` to decide between the two.
-Also, the Dapr Dashboard (you can start it with `dapr dashboard -k`), can be used to show health metrics and such for each Dapr Sidecar.
+Also, the Dapr Dashboard (you can start it with `dapr dashboard -k -p 9090`), can be used to show health metrics and such for each Dapr Sidecar.

 ## Getting Started